eeowaa/awscli-manpages/BUGS.md

    - `aws-sso-admin`
    - `aws-timestream-query`

-2. There are lots of warnings during generation of the manpages (see `tools/warnings.txt`), most of which are benign, but are inextricable from the documentation source.
+2. There are lots of warnings during generation of the man pages (see `tools/warnings.txt`), most of which are benign, but are inextricable from the documentation source.